dannybaillie/NeSI/RPanInstructions.md

         ```

 9. The script you use will also need to be modified to run R on multiple cores.
 We recommend using the R module demonstrated on Pan, which uses the `snow` packages and it's `Rmpi` dependancy to take advantage of the the MPI (message passing interface supported by NeSI).
+A larger list of modules is avaialable of on the [NeSI Wiki](https://github.com/nesi/applications/wiki/R) or you can contact the [NeSI Support Team by email](mailto:support@nesi.org.nz).
 For instance, with the `simplefunction.R` script, make the following changes to load the `snow` package and run the function on every core:

 First modify the process to divide independent steps so they can be allocated to separate cores.
 For example: